 Less-serious offenses may still constitute exploitation of a minor if someone previously committed a serious offense with a minor.

 Different states have different definitions when it comes to “sexual assault,” especially when it comes to whether an assault constitutes a misdemeanor or a felony.
 Generally, it includes most instances where someone forces another person to have sexual contact.
-Offenses against children are more serious, and they are more likely to come with a harsher sentence.
+Offenses against children are usually considered more serious, and so they are more likely to come with a harsher sentence.

 Each state has its own definition of incest, which covers a smaller or larger circle of family and determines if it’s a sex offense.

-This refers to a “consensual” relationship between someone below the age of consent and someone above the age of consent.
+This refers to a relationship between someone below the age of consent and someone above the age of consent.
 (Again, the age of consent varies between states; it typically ranges from 14-18.)
 As such, this falls under the same umbrella as exploitation of a minor, since minors can’t consent to sexual contact with anyone over the age of consent.

 Legally, there’s no such thing as a consensual sexual encounter between a minor and an adult.